 In this recipe the ingredients for the crumble mix itself can be varied to your liking.
 Lorna sometimes uses just plain flour, and at other times adds wholemeal flour and oatmeal.
 In today's recipe I used a combo of plain flour and oatmeal as the crumble base.

 Here is the printable recipe for Irish Apple Crumble.
 You can switch between American and Metric ingredient measurements using the tabs below the ingredient list.

-- 3 to 4 Granny Smith apples (or 2 large Bramley cooking apples)
+- 4 Granny Smith apples or 2 large Bramley cooking apples

 - Pre-heat the oven to 375 degrees F.